causerp/cangjie_runtime/stdlib/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public init(elements: Collection<(K, V)>)
 ```

-Functionality: Constructs a [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek) from a collection of key-value pairs.
+Function: Constructs a [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek) from a collection of key-value pairs.

 This constructor sets the capacity of the [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek) based on the size of the input collection.
 Since duplicate keys are not allowed internally in [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek), if duplicate keys exist in the [Array](../../core/core_package_api/core_package_structs.md#struct-arrayt), the later key-value pairs will overwrite the earlier ones according to the iterator order.